Home » About Us » Grant & Funding Opportunities

 Energy Efficiency and Conservation Block Grant Program

-Energy Efficiency and Conservation Block Grant Program (due October 31, 2024) The Energy Efficiency and Conservation Block Grant Program assists states, local governments, and tribes in implementing strategies for energy reduction, reducing fossil fuel emissions, and improving energy efficiency.
+Energy Efficiency and Conservation Block Grant Program (due May 31, 2025, for Tribes applying) The Energy Efficiency and Conservation Block Grant Program assists states, local governments, and tribes in implementing strategies for energy reduction, reducing fossil fuel emissions, and improving energy efficiency.
 For more information contact eecbg@hq.doe.gov

 Municipalities and governmental entities are allowed to contract directly with CMRPC in accordance with MGL Chapter 30B Sections 1 (b) (3) and (b) (9).
 Contract with CMRPC, contact CMRPC’s Executive Director, Janet Pierce at jpierce@cmrpc.org